Soil Health

 UConn Soil Nutrient Analysis Laboratory

 The University of Connecticut Soil Nutrient Analysis Laboratory (SNAL) has been serving the farmers, greenhouse growers and residents of Connecticut for over 80 years.
-Currently, it is managed by Dawn Pettinelli; Patrick McIntosh is our full-time laboratory technician.
+Dr Avishesh Neupane is the lab director; Patrick McIntosh is our full-time laboratory technician.

 The Soil Nutrient Analysis Laboratory has three major objectives.
 First is to provide an inexpensive means for agricultural producers, homeowners and gardeners to test their soil fertility and receive environmentally sound limestone and fertilizer recommendations.
 The second major focus of the Laboratory is education.
 Through our analyses as well as outreach efforts, clients and the public are being informed about wise soil management and fertility practices.
 The Laboratory also analyses research samples for University faculty and graduate students and serves as a teaching laboratory for several Department of Plant Science classes.